LukasForst/ktor-plugins/README.md

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/LukasForst/ktor-plugins?style=flat-square)

 Collection of useful Ktor plugins.
-All plugins are hosted on Maven central and can be added to your project as easy as:
+All plugins are hosted on Maven central and have same version that should be similar to the latest version of Ktor.
+The plugins can be added to your project as easy as:

 ```kotlin
 implementation("dev.forst", "ktor-<plugin>", "<latest version>")